-What Does The Housing Act 1988
+What the Housing Act 1988 Means for Landlords Today

 The Housing Act, 1988 is one of the most important statutes governing housing law in the UK and is where many of the current rights enjoyed by tenants and landlords are enshrined.
 In its simplest form, the 1988 Housing Act gives us the modern tenancy agreement whereby a tenant has the right to live, undisturbed, in a property for an agreed period of time and for an agreed amount of rent.
 The landlord, on the other hand, has the right to set that rent and also has the power to evict.